JeremyOlds/fs-journal/notes/02-css.md

 background-repeat:
-overflow - if anything overflows on the designated axis it creates a scroll bar. determine the axis with x or y and auto is the parameter.
+overflow - if anything overflows on the designated axis it creates a scroll bar. determine the axis with x or y and auto is the parameter. flex-grow - allows the container to fill in the flex space between containers.

+PsuedoSelectors:
+hover - applies effect when mouse hovers over